Scanning transmission electron microscope

 - Gatan Continuum Ultrafast DualEELS can achieve the energy resolution between <0.025 eV and 1 eV.
 The detector can record two energy ranges at the same timeThe system can support simultaneous EDS and EELS data acquisition.

-The ease of access of CAES not only applies to students, faculty and private industry; its proximity to INL's Energy Research Campus enables several INL mission areas to grow collaborative materials research programs with external partners, including the universities and industry.
+The ease of access of CAES not only applies to students, faculty and industry; its proximity to INL's Energy Research Campus enables several INL mission areas to grow collaborative materials research programs with external partners, including the universities and industry.
 The S-TEM is INL's latest investment in CAES that is designed to create opportunities for collaborative materials research.
 CAES also is equipped with complementary materials analysis instrumentation (including a Focused Ion Bean and Local Electron Atom Probe) that will enable complete sample preparation and analysis in one location.

 Advanced Manufacturing focus area